Cellular or Bluetooth RPM Devices & How To Choose

 • It is more customizable by integrating multiple monitoring devices tailored to the patient’s needs.

-• The gateway integrates, stores, and organizes data from multiple monitoring devices.
+• The Gateway integrates, stores, and aggregates data from multiple monitoring devices.

 RPM Bluetooth Medical Devices